-A further deficiency in a causal theory of the type just
+A further deficiency in a causal theory of the type just qualifying phrase about dependence on conditioning.

-expounded seems to be that, even if we accept it as it stands, we are furnished with an analysis only of statements about the standard meaning, or the meaning in general, of a "sign."
+Utterer's meaning is more basic than timeless meaning expounded seems to be that, even if we accept it as it stands, we are furnished with an analysis only of statements about the standard meaning, or the meaning in general, of a "sign."
 No provision is made for dealing with statements about what a particular speaker or writer means by a sign on a particular occasion (which may well diverge from the standard meaning of the sign); nor is it obvious how the theory could be adapted to make such provision.
 One might even go further in criticism and maintain that the causal theory ignores the fact that the meaning (in general) of a sign needs to be explained in terms of what users of the sign do (or should) mean by it on particular occasions; and so the latter notion, which is unexplained by the causal theory, is in fact the fundamental one.
-I am sympathetic to this more radical criticism, though I am aware that the point is controversial.

-I do not propose to consider any further theories of the "causal-tendency" type.
-I suspect no such theory could avoid difficulties analogous to those I have outlined without utterly losing its claim to rank as a theory of this type.

-I will now try a different and, I hope, more promising line.
-If we can elucidate the meaning of

-"x meant{NN} something (on a particular occasion)" and "x meant{NN} that so-and-so (on a particular occasion)" and of and with the explication of "means the same as," "understands," "entails," and so on.
-Let us for the moment pretend that we have to deal only with utterances which might be informative or descriptive.
+I am sympathetic to this more radical criticism, I do not propose to consider any further theories of the "causaltendency" type.
+I suspect no such theory could avoid difficulties analogous to those I have outlined without utterly losing its I will now try a different and, I hope, more promising line. "x meant{NN} something (on a particular occasion)" and "x meant{NN} that so-and-so (on a particular occasion)" "A meant something by x (on a particular occasion)" and "A meant ${NN}^{NN}$ by x that so-and-so (on a particular occasion)," "x means{NN} (timeless) something (that so-and-so)," "A means{NN} (timeless) by x something (that so-and-so)," and with the explication of "means the same as," "understands," "entails," and so on.
+Let us for the moment pretend that we have to deal only with utterances which might be informative or A first shot would be to suggest that "x meant{NN} something" would be true if x was intended by its utterer to induce a belief in some "audience" and that to say what the belief was would be to say what x meant{NN}.
+This will not do.
+I might leave B's though I am aware that the point is controversial.